-The image model and dynamic model can both be learned automatically from a large labeled dataset, we summarized the procedure in Alg.
-1. For clarity of presentation, we shall discuss the implementation details in Sec.
-4.
+The image model and dynamic model can both be learned automatically from a large labeled data set, we summarized the procedure in Algorithm 1.
+For clarity of presentation, we shall discuss the implementation details in Section 4.

 Algorithm 1.
-Learning of face aging model input : Dataset of face images at 5 age groups output: Hierarchical face model and dynamic face aging model for t = 1 to 5 do for t = 2 to 5 do
+Learning of face aging model input: Data set of face images at five age groups output: Hierarchical face model and dynamic face aging model for t = 1 to 5 do

-- Label facial landmarks and wrinkle lines for: Learn the parameters of hierarchical face model - $\Theta{i,\mathrm{AOG}}$ - 1.2 Build the dictionary $\Delta{i,t}$ - 2.
-Compute parse graphs of faces in the dataset from Eq.
-11;
+Label facial landmarks and wrinkle lines for: 1.1 Learn the parameters of hierarchical face model

+$\Theta{i,\mathrm{AOG}}$

+1.2 Build the dictionary $\Delta{i,t}$

+2. Compute parse graphs of faces in the data set from (11);